kaivalyar/HistManager/README.md

 ## License

 ### Authors Note
 This is an Open-Source project.
-Contributions are welcome (I could use the help!).
-You are free to use this project (modified or otherwise) whichever way you please - as long as you continue to keep it free.
+Contributions are welcome (I could use the help)!
+You are free to use this project (modified or otherwise) whichever way you please - as long as you continue to keep it open and free.

 ### Complete License Information
 This project is released under the [GNU-AGPL](https://www.gnu.org/licenses/agpl-3.0.txt) license.